KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     :access: Get only
     :type: :struct:`Scalar`

-    If RealFuels is installed, returns the fuel stability of this engine as a value between 0 and 1 (where 1 is fullly stable), otherwise returns 1.
+    If RealFuels is installed, returns the fuel stability of this engine as a value between 0 and 1 (where 1 is fully stable), otherwise returns 1.
     Engines that don't require ullage will always return 1, unless they are pressure fed and the feed pressure is too low.

 .. attribute:: Engine:PRESSUREFED